isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * `unique_ptr<T>`     // unique ownership: `std::unique_ptr<T>`
 * `shared_ptr<T>`     // shared ownership: `std::shared_ptr<T>` (a counted pointer)
 * `stack_array<T>`    // A stack-allocated array.
 The number of elements is determined at construction and fixed thereafter.
 The elements are mutable unless `T` is a `const` type.
-* `dyn_array<T>`      // ??? needed ???
-A heap-allocated array.
+* `dyn_array<T>`      // A container, non-growing dynamically allocated array.
 The number of elements is determined at construction and fixed thereafter.
   The elements are mutable unless `T` is a `const` type.
 Basically a `span` that allocates and owns its elements.

 ## <a name="SS-assertions"></a>GSL.assert: Assertions